edgecase/glue.js/README.md

 ```
 When the callback above is executed, `myContext` will have the value `{ a: 'context' }`

-The context can be used in conjuction with keys and operations like so:
+The context can be used in conjuction with keys and operations like so

 ```javascript
 glue.addListener('v1:set', context, function(message) {
   // callback